varvara-l/nmt_chit_chat/README.md

-This is chitchat model based on [https://github.com/tensorflow/nmt](Google NMT)
+This is chitchat model based on [Google NMT](https://github.com/tensorflow/nmt)